 Deciding when to freeze your eggs isn't solely about money.
 Your own goals, whether you're in a relationship, what's happening in your career, and your overall health should all factor into your decision.

-It's also worth noting that egg freezing isn’t a guarantee.
+It's also worth noting that egg freezing isn’t a guaranteed path to parenthood.
 Success rates can be different for everyone, depending on things like how old you were when you froze your eggs and how many were retrieved.
 It's a good idea to chat with a fertility specialist to get the lowdown on your chances of success.
 They can give you the personalized info you need to make the best decision for you.

 Egg freezing and your future